FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/recipes.rst

 But it does so at a cost:

 * You have to implement your own sorting method.
-* Typing into the list does not change the selected row.
 * You cannot use object level commands like `SelectObject` or `RefreshObject` since the list has no way of knowing where any given model object is in the list.